Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

     RUN curl -L -o $TOMCAT_DIR/lib/mysql-db-connector.jar "https://repo1.maven.org/maven2/mysql/mysql-connector-java/5.1.47/mysql-connector-java-5.1.47.jar"
     ```

-    If you've created a corporate ACS Docker image extending the official one, you can include the download and installation of the MySQL driver in that Docker
+    If you've created a corporate Content Services Docker image extending the official one, you can include the download and installation of the MySQL driver in that Docker
     image to avoid this installation on every compilation of the project.

-2. Modify the ACS configuration to use the MySQL driver and connection URL.
+2. Modify the Content Services configuration to use the MySQL driver and connection URL.
 This configuration is set in the file `PROJECT_ROOT_PATH/PROJECT_ARTIFACT_ID-platform-docker/src/main/docker/alfresco-global.properties`:

     ```text
     db.driver=com.mysql.jdbc.Driver